esqLABS/esqlabsR/README.md

 To get started, first read `vignette("esqlabsR")`.
 Then read more about the specific topics:

-- Start with `vignette("esqlabsR-workflow")` to learn how to work with esqlabsR from A to Z.
+- Start with `vignette("esqlabsR-workflow-overview")` to learn about the esqlabsR’s streamlined workflow.
 - `vignette("esqlabsR-project-structure")` details the structure and
-  purpose of each component of an esqlabsR project.
+  purpose of each component file and directory of an esqlabsR project.
+- `vignette("esqlabsR-design-simulations")` explains how you can design your own simulations only using excel files.
+- `vignette("esqlabsR-run-simulations")` describes all you need to know to run your customized simulations.
-- `vignette("esqlabsR-plotting")` describes how to generate
+- `vignette("esqlabsR-plot-results")` explains how to generate
   visualizations from simulations.
-- `vignette("esqlabsR-sensitivity")` explains how to perform sensitivity analysis.
-- `vignette("esqlabsR-shiny")` introduces the several shiny applications available in the package.
-- `vignette("esqlabsR-advanced")` is available to dig deeper in the advanced concepts of the package.

 ## Related Work